nvrrdt/strad/README.md

 Maybe the closest to 0 remainder suffices to sign a block/basket.

 When 2 competing basket's reach consensus at the same time, no signing will be performed and a new basket will be formed.

+--> another randomness: pick the highest/lowest (if sum of all hashes is even/odd) hash as center and do a +/- with the average of all hashes and who's closest to those limits may sign the block.